Bringing the Arts to Life

 It's easy... just one click awaySo Easy… Just one click away!!!

-Message from the pres – We
+Message from the pres –

 Congratulations to this year’s Hampshire County Arts Council College Scholarship recipients, Jennifer Keller and Evie Groves.
 We wish them well as they begin their studies.
 HCAC is also pleased to continue the scholarship for Beck Hartmann as she enters her third year at university.
 These scholarships are awarded each year for students entering or continuing in college as they study a wide variety of arts.

-For more information and to sign up for the Art Club, email classes@HampshireArts.org or call Dale at 304-.834-8369.
+For more information email classes@HampshireArts.org or call Dale at 304-.834-8369.

 Tiny Studio Concerts Coming Up

 Season runs last Sunday of each month through December sponsored by The Arts Council These programs, in the Honeybee Music Studio Room 206 of the Brannon Building on the WVSDB campus in Romney WV, will feature established local musicians in a variety of genres in an intimate setting, with a small reception following the 3:00 pm Sunday concert and a chance to speak with the artist.
+October 27 will be Feeling the Autumn with Whisper Valley.

 VERY IMPORTANT: By reservation only, limited to 30 seats (note “Tiny” concerts).
 The programs are free, but a tip jar will be available for supporting the artist(s) and they will be offered the opportunity to sell their recordings.